njameral/Ameral_Lab_Notebook/_posts/2020-09-11-Horseshoe-Crab-DNA-Extraction-2.md

 tags: [Horseshoe crab, DNA]
 ---
 ## Horseshoe Crab DNA Extraction with Zymo Quick DNA Miniprep Plus kit
-Date Performed: August 27th, 2020\
+Date Performed: September 11th, 2020\
-Tissue samples processed: 818, 887, 824, 425
+Tissue samples processed: 794, 796, 835, 836, 838, 886

 Processed samples following steps from [previous Extraction Post](https://njameral.github.io/Ameral_Lab_Notebook/Horseshoe-Crab-DNA-Extraction/)

 ### Notes
-After thermomixer step, noticed small, square, almost plant-like material present in bottom of sample tube
+Maggie watched me cut the tissues to see if that may be why we are not seeing as high of a concentration of DNA as we are looking for